wanglu205/OMR/README.md

 # Example: body mass index (BMI) and asthma
 #### Data source
-* Exposure: 2,554,637 SNPs from GIANT consortium on BMI European ancestry [Locke et al, 2015, PMID: 25673413].
+* Exposure: 2,554,637 SNPs from GIANT consortium on BMI European ancestry ([Locke et al, 2015](https://www.nature.com/articles/nature14177)).
-* Outcome: 2,001,280 SNPs from Trans-National Asthma Genetic Consortium (TAGC) on asthma European ancestry [Demenais et al ,2018, PMID 29273806].
+* Outcome: 2,001,280 SNPs from Trans-National Asthma Genetic Consortium (TAGC) on asthma European ancestry([Demenais et al ,2018](https://www.nature.com/articles/s41588-017-0014-7)).
-* Reference: about 84.7 million SNPs from European ancestry from the 1,000 Genomes Project Phase3 [1000 Genomes Project Consortium, 2015].
+* Reference: about 84.7 million SNPs from European ancestry from the 1,000 Genomes Project Phase3  ([1000 Genomes Project Consortium, 2015](https://www.nature.com/articles/nature15393)).

 #### Step 1.
 Load package and data
 The first step is to prepare the data set files.
 Datasets for exposure and outcome can be obtained using `wget`